linto-ai/documentation-website/docs/skills/components.md

 }
 ```
 #### ** LinTO Connect Core Node**
+LinTo-Core-Connect, extend LinTo-Core-Node.
-Linto-Core-Connect node are extended from lintoCoreNode, they load the component mqtt by default.
-The ConnectCoreNode destroy their mqtt connection when the node is remove.
+Manage connection to linto-mqtt-broker by loading the component mqtt.
+Any opened connection is destroyed when the node is removed.

 ### Example use
 ```js